seraphimofbrooklyn/seraphimofbrooklyn.github.io/_posts/2020-11-13-The_Legacy_of_American_Eugenicism.md

 ### American Eugenics Society (AES)

-The American Eugenics Society was formed in 1922 after the 2nd International Eugenics Congress (IEC in orange in the overview) by **Madison Grant, Harry H. Laughlin, Irving Fisher, Henry Fairfield Osborn, Frederick Osborn, and Henry Crampton** [10].
+The American Eugenics Society was formed in 1922 after the 2nd International Eugenics Congress (IEC in orange in the overview) by **Madison Grant, Harry H. Laughlin, Irving Fisher, Henry Fairfield Osborn, and Henry Crampton** [10].
 Other prominent members and sponsors included **Margaret Sanger, John D. Rockefeller, J.P.
 Morgan, C.C.
 Little, and Lothrop Stoddard**.
 They promoted racial betterment, birth control, population control, racial hygiene, eugenic health, and eugenic education that led to government-enforced sterilizations (most notably Buck v.
 Bell) and anti-miscegenation laws.
 A secondary function was to organize and promote the work of smaller American eugenics organization like the Racial Betterment Foundation (RBF) and the Galton Society (GS).

 There are several interesting connections... **Henry F. Perkins**, president of AES from 1931-1933, worked with Margaret Sanger and the American Birth Control League, the predecessor of Planned Parenthood.
 Several of their members such as Madison Grant, Lothrop Stoddard, and Davenport had ties to members of the Nazi party.
 The AES and the ERO paved the way for the eventual state enforce sterilizations of Native Americans[11], Puero-Ricans [12], African-Americans, all of whom constituted the lower classes of society.
 After eugenics fell from favor after WW2 their focus shifted to genetic analysis and human evolution.
 As stated in Network Overview the **American Eugenics Society** to the **Society for Biodemography and Social Biology** in 1973, though at their own admittance “The change of name of the Society does not coincide with any change of its interests or policies.”.